-We have designed our new Medical Education Building around the innovative CMSRU curriculum, filled with spaces and technologies to support our faculty and students in this process.
+CMSRU's Medical Education Building is designed around the innovative CMSRU curriculum, filled with spaces and technologies to support our faculty and students in this process.
 This is a six-story, 200,000 square foot building, with an exterior designed to reflect the historic nature of the community while looking forward into the future.
-Inside the building are 25 Active Learning Rooms – rooms designed to be the home for eight students for their first two years of medical school.
-In these rooms, our students will spend more than three-quarters of their formal class time, focusing on small group discussions and presentations, facilitated and self-directed individual and group learning.
+Inside the building are 27 Active Learning Rooms – rooms designed to be the home for eight students for their first two years of medical school.
+In these rooms, our students spend more than three-quarters of their formal class time, focusing on small group discussions and presentations, facilitated and self-directed individual and group learning.

-In addition to the Active Learning Rooms, the building houses an auditorium seating 250 people, a large multipurpose room seating 140, a Learning Commons and satellite Medical Library, where students can meet in a casual and comfortable setting, with CMSRU’s faculty and each other.
+In addition to the Active Learning Rooms, the building houses an auditorium seating 250 people, a large multipurpose room seating 140, a multipurpose Teaching Laboratory seating 120, Wellness Facilities, a Learning Commons and satellite Medical Library, where students can meet in a casual and comfortable setting, with CMSRU’s faculty and each other.

 Construction on the building was completed in the summer of 2012, prior to our inaugural class arrival in August.